digital-waterfall/kubernetes-elasticsearch/Yamls/README.md

 ﻿# kubernetes-elasticsearch

 Ready to use, lean and highly configurable Elasticsearch container image built to run on kubernetes.
 It is based on Pires at https://github.com/pires/docker-elasticsearch and https://github.com/pires/kubernetes-elasticsearch-cluster which is no longer in development.
-We use these images in production and since we need to maintain them for ourselves we have made them available for others to use at their own risk.
+We use these files in production and since we need to maintain them for ourselves we have made them available for others to use at their own risk.

 A lot of the read mes here are taken directly from Pires repo.